SerGeRybakov/call_gate/README.rst

        gate_limit=2000,
     )

-Both of these windows shall be used simultaneously in a sending script on each API call.
+Both of these windows should be used simultaneously in a sending script on each API call.

 Storage Options
 ~~~~~~~~~~~~~~~